UCalgary Mobilizing Alberta Events page

 Presented by UCalgary’s Campus Mental Health Strategy and the Office of Sustainability as part of Mental Health Week and the Climate Conversations Speaker Series.

-Climate Conversations 2023-24 speaker series hosts its second keynote speaker, Dr. Vanessa Andreotti, Dean of Faculty of Education at the University of Victoria.
+Learn about new approaches to climate change, climate justice and biodiversity loss with Dr. Vanessa Andreotti, Dean of the Faculty of Education at the University of Victoria.

 Speaker: